 - A bulb-type syringe may be used to gently flush the ear with warm water.
 The water should be at body temperature to help prevent dizziness.

-- Ear candling is not recommended.
+- Do not use ear candles.
 The procedure uses a hollow cone made of paraffin and beeswax, with cloth on the tapered end.
 The tapered end is placed inside the ear, and an assistant lights the other end (while making sure your hair does not catch on fire).
 In theory, as the flame burns, a vacuum is created, which draws the wax out of the ear.
 Limited clinical trials, however, showed that no vacuum was created, and no wax was removed.
 Furthermore, this practice may result in serious injury.

 How will my doctor clean out my earwax?

 Three common techniques for earwax removal at the doctor’s office work best, with no single method outshining the others: flushing the ear out with a water solution, manually removing the earwax under a microscope using medical instruments, and sending the patient home with ear drops.